 After getting up close and personal with The Walking Dead filming locations in Senoia, you can branch out and see some other locations with Atlanta Movie Tours.
 They offer three different Walking Dead bus tour options and a walking tour with their Big Zombie tours.

-I did the Big Zombie Tour 2 and it was fantastic.
 The Big Zombie Tour 1 starts in downtown Atlanta, but Tours 2 and 3 start in Senoia.
-You have the option of taking the bus from Atlanta, or meeting at the Walking Dead Cafe in Senoia.
+You have the option of taking the bus from Atlanta, or meeting at a designated spot in Senoia.
 Each tour is three hours with a guide who was actually a character on the set of The Walking Dead.

 I liked that they showed scenes from The Walking Dead on monitors on the bus.
 This helped refresh my memory and gave each stop more impact.